cnlohr/starcounter/README.md

 Uses `gh` github cli to retrieve detailed data about stars from all of a user's repositories.

 Then turns it into a pretty video.
+(Linux only, unless you really want to install ffmpeg and bash on Windows)

 [![YT Video](https://img.youtube.com/vi/oONCBe2fzv4/hqdefault.jpg)](https://youtu.be/oONCBe2fzv4)